 Related: Understanding Cortland County’s ash for trash deal—and why it’s stalled

 Other legislators felt the committee was rushing the contract through the legislature, leaving little time for public awareness.

 Legislator James Denkeberger, who resigned from the Solid Waste Committee in September but attended Thursday’s meeting, expressed dismay with the committee’s decision.

-“We have basically been listening to well-paid experts and spent hundreds of thousands of dollars to tell us … what we already wanted to believe,” Denkenberger said.
-“Victor has been working very hard for six months to do the work that this committee should have been doing.”
+“We have basically been listening to well-paid experts and spent hundreds of thousands of dollars [for them] to tell us … what we already wanted to believe,” Denkenberger said.
+“Victor [Siegle] has been working very hard for six months to do the work that this committee should have been doing.”